MakeSchool-Tutorials/web-7-react-redux-passwords-app/P09-Password-Strength/content.md

 2. Import it into a component: `import zxcvbn from 'zxcvbn'`
 3. Call the method with password you'd like to evaluate: `zxcvbn('p@$$w0rd')`

-The `zxcvbn` method returns an object with data that evaluates the input password.
+The `zxcvbn()` method returns an object with data that evaluates the input password.

 This object has lots of properties.
-Think of different ways you display this information.
-Log the object to the console and take alook at the properties.
+Think of different ways to display this information.
+Log the object to the console and take a look at the properties.

 `score` and `guesses` would be a good starting point.
-Score is a value from 0 to 4. making this the easiest to work with.
+Score is a value from 0 to 4, making this the easiest to work with.

 crack_times_seconds might also be interesting to show.

+Think of interesting ways you can display some the other proprties.

 ### Stretch Challenges